Saag aloo is a classic Northern Indian curry featuring spinach and potato; my version is vegan and fragrantly spiced with a spicy chilli kick!

 Can this be made in advance?

-At one point in time reheating spinach was considered a “no no” by some parties, however, scientific advice was discounted back in 2016 and now, providing that it is stored safely and reheated appropriately it is considered safe.
+At one point in time, reheating spinach was considered a "no-no" by some parties; however, scientific advice was updated back in 2016, and now, providing that it is stored safely and reheated appropriately, it is considered safe.

 However, I personally find that spinach can become bitter when reheated.
 This is mainly because it overcooks, and I am not keen on that in this dish.